 \section{Introduction}

-Western Australia is advancing smart transportation, digital-twin, and autonomous driving deployments that depend on high-definition 3D city maps maintained at operational cadence \cite{DoTWA-AV-Strategy, wang2025lidar}.
-Within this context, change detection denotes the object-level identification of additions, removals, and volumetric increases or decreases across bi-temporal LiDAR maps, enabling HD-map maintenance, construction and asset monitoring, and timely updates for localization and planning in autonomy stacks \cite{Zhang2021HDMapChange, DeGelis2021UrbanPCD, Janai2020AutonomousSurvey,SeifHu-Eng2016,Levinson-ICRA2007}.
-LiDAR sensing further supports this task by providing dense geometry that separates long-term structural changes from transient dynamics such as vehicles and pedestrians \cite{Ma2018MLSReview,Lague-ISPRS2013,Du-ISPRSJP2023}.
-Subiaco lies immediately west of Perth’s CBD and functions as a key transport hub with two arterial roads linking the areas and substantial daily commuting, which makes it a representative and consequential testbed \cite{ciceklidag2024high,Subiaco-WP}.
-Addressing city-scale change detection in Subiaco is therefore directly aligned with Western Australia’s smart-city and autonomy objectives and motivates the problem tackled in this work \cite{CitySubiaco-About}.
+Modern cities are implementing smart transportation, digital twins, and autonomous driving systems that rely on high-definition (HD) 3D city maps maintained at an operational mapping cadence~\cite{DoTWA-AV-Strategy, wang2025lidar}.
+This creates the need for change detection i.e. identifying additions, removals, and volumetric variations across bitemporal 3D HD maps.
+Besides HD map maintenance, change detection is also useful for construction monitoring, municipal compliance, asset management, and timely updates for localization and planning in autonomy stacks~\cite{Zhang2021HDMapChange, DeGelis2021UrbanPCD, Janai2020AutonomousSurvey,SeifHu-Eng2016,Levinson-ICRA2007}.
+LiDAR (Light Detection And Ranging) sensor supports this process by providing dense 3D geometry--by driving a LiDAR mounted car through the city--that distinguishes long-term structural changes from transient dynamics such as vehicles and pedestrians~\cite{Ma2018MLSReview,Lague-ISPRS2013,Du-ISPRSJP2023}.